johnridesabike/bikewalklife/content/posts/2020/11/atlanta-has-a-new-bicycle-mayor-pattie-baker.md

 slug: ''

 ---
+There’s a new mayor in A-town, or rather, a new _bicycle_ mayor.
+Pattie Baker, of [Traveling at the Speed of Bike](https://travelingatthespeedofbike.com) fame (and an inspiration for Bike Walk Life!), recently completed her application, making her the first one in the southeastern United States.

-There’s a new mayor in A-town, as Atlanta is sometimes known.
-Bicycle mayors, [which I wrote about previously](/2020/9/bicycle-mayors/), aren’t mayors in any traditional sense.
-(And this role has no relationship with any current election events, for those of you seeking an escape from that news cycle.)
+(And don’t worry, this role has no relationship with any current election events, for those of you seeking relief from that news cycle.)

-“Bicycle mayors” aren’t civic mayors who ride bicycles.
+“Bicycle mayors,” [which I wrote about previously](/2020/9/bicycle-mayors/), aren’t mayors in any traditional sense.
+They aren’t civic mayors who ride bicycles.
 They’re people with a passion for bicycling and wish to commit to improving bicycling conditions in their cities.
-The international group BYCS vets their qualifications as leaders and activists, and then approves them as official bicycle mayors.
-These “mayors” (scare quotes since I feel like this term could be confusing) can use their position for networking and other advocacy purposes.
+The international group [BYCS](https://bycs.org) vets their qualifications as leaders and activists and approves them as members of the bicycle mayor program.
+These individuals can then use their positions for networking and other advocacy purposes.

-Pattie Baker, of [Traveling at the Speed of Bike](https://travelingatthespeedofbike.com) fame (and an inspiration for Bike Walk Life!), recently completed her application, making her the first one in the southeastern United States.

 [You can read about about her on her “meet the bicycle mayors” page](https://bycs.org/pattie-baker/).